fossworx-labs/fossfolio/README.md

 ## Features

 * **Fully Hackable(!)**
-* Plugins to extend functionalities of basic templates
+* **Plugins to extend functionalities of basic templates:** A plugin can be anything- from replacing a simple placeholder with some simple value, to some complex JavaScript embedding beast, you can do anything with plugins, as long as you follow the rules for [Plugin Development](#plugin-development)
-* Jinja2 templating (under development)
+* **Jinja2 templating (under development):** You can use Jinja templating for all your themes, as well as create themes based on it!
-* Intuitive page structure
+* **Flexible page structure:** Whatever page structure you want, you can have it 😃, as long as you place it inside the `content/` folder, directly or indirectly.
+You just need to have a theme for it (or customize your theme accordingly).
-* Automatic sitemap generation
+* **Automatic sitemap generation on-the-fly**: Yes, I know that getting the SEO right is a pain.
+So I implemented an automated sitemap generator, which generates readable sitemaps (to the best of my knowledge) that can be easily crawled by Search Engine Bots 🥳.

 ## Screenshots